-So many people tell me that their eating problems aren’t taken seriously because they look normal.
+So many people tell me that their eating problems aren’t taken seriously because they look normal or thin.
 Ann (not real name) said last week that she felt like a fraud sitting in an eating disorder group because she was the only person who wasn’t thin.
 She came to see us for an assessment.
 Afterwards she said

 And so I haven’t fully believed that what “I” have is a proper eating disorder but rather what I have is just a problem, that just I have, that no-one has been able to help me with and that I should and will be able to sort out on my own at some point in the future.
 I realise now that is not the case, I deserve help, which is scary and overwhelming but also exciting and hopeful.

 If you want an assessment by someone who understands all the faces of an eating disorder, you can find it here with us.